Halfhero212/eduasaad/replit.md

 - **Replit Object Storage**: Used for storing course thumbnails and quiz submission images.
 - **YouTube**: Used for hosting and embedding all course video content.
 - **WhatsApp**: Integrated for facilitating communication between students and teachers for paid course enrollments.
+- **Resend**: Email service for sending password reset emails.
+Free tier allows 3,000 emails/month.
+In sandbox mode (using onboarding@resend.dev), emails are simulated in development.
+For production, verify a domain at resend.com/domains and set RESEND_FROM_EMAIL environment variable.
 - **bcrypt**: Library for secure password hashing.
 - **JWT (JSON Web Tokens)**: Used for user authentication and authorization.
 - **Vite**: Frontend build tool.